 David Millar has a house here, former Movistar rider Rory Sutherland owns a coffee shop, and so does former pro Christian Mieir (in fact he co-owns three of the coolest establishments in town, including La Fabrica Girona).
-Ryder Hesjedal, Sam Bewley, Luke Durbridge, Dan Martin, Michael Hepburn, Sharon Laws, Lucy Martin, Emilia Fahlin, Georgia Bronzini and Matt Brammeier all base out of Girona.
+Ryder Hesjedal, Sam Bewley, Luke Durbridge, Dan Martin, Michael Hepburn, Lucy Martin, Emilia Fahlin, Georgia Bronzini and Matt Brammeier all base out of Girona.

 Is Girona the best road CYCLING destination in Europe?